aleph-im/aleph-docs/docs/tutorials/python/getting_started.md

-# Tutorial: Creating and hosting a program on Aleph-VM
+# Tutorial: Creating and hosting a Python program on Aleph-VM

 This is the tutorial for Creating and hosting a program on Aleph-VM, which has been developed and maintained by [Aleph.im](https://www.aleph.im).